MinaTahaei/MinaTahaei/README.md

 ✔ I’m currently working on making a strong design portfolio, as well as working on multiple software development projects. 👩‍🔧<br>
 ✔ I’m planning to learn iOS Development!
 There is something magical about Apple products that makes you wanna learn more about them 🧙‍♀️😄<br>
 ✔ I’m a HUGE Sims fan!
 It's the only place where I can be a master spy and a world-known chef at the same time 🤣<br>
-✔ I play the piano and compose music in my free time! my enthusiasm for music has made me interested in discovering how Machine Learning can help upcoming artists with their projects!🎼🎹<br>
+✔ I play the piano and compose music in my free time! my enthusiasm for music has made me interested in discovering how Machine Learning can help upcoming artists with their projects🎼🎹<br>